 About the post:

 Images are generative AI-created.
-Prompt: highly photorealistic, set in the African grasslands, millions of years ago, prehistoric, featuring homo habilis scrolling on a smartphone.
+Prompt: highly photorealistic, set in the open grasslands, millions of years ago, prehistoric, featuring homo habilis scrolling on a smartphone.
 Tool: Midjourney.

 About the author: